Sophia Creek Owen Tributary Storm Outlet from Memorial Square

 Construction Site

-The construction zone is fenced off and security will be provided on site when the contractor is not on site.
-There will be generators used on a 24-hour basis to facilitate the active dewatering needed to construct the new trunk storm culvert.
+The construction zone was fenced off and security was provided on site when the contractor was not on site.
+There were generators used on a 24-hour basis to facilitate the active dewatering needed to construct the new trunk storm culvert.

 Noise During Sheet Pile Installation